CoCreate-app/CoCreate-crdt/README.md

 We appreciate your continued support, thank you!

+<a name="license"></a>
 # Dual License
 ## Open Source
 [GNU Affero General Public License version 3 (AGPL-3.0)](https://github.com/CoCreate-app/CoCreate-crdt/blob/master/LICENSE)

 ## Commercial
+For-profit companies and individuals intending to use CoCreate-crdt for commercial use must purchase a commercial license.
+This license allows source code modifications, but does not permit redistribution of modifications.

 The commercial license is designed for you to use CoCreate-crdt in commercial products and applications, without the provisions of the GPLv3.
 With the commercial license, your code is kept propietary, to yourself.
 If you